VA Marriage Counselors: How Therapy Can Help Veterans

 How counseling can help veterans

 If you are currently looking for the nearest marriage counseling for veterans, the good news is that you are already making excellent progress.
 Some people may not spot major issues until there is considerable damage, or they may choose to avoid their problems altogether.
-This willingness and desire to make changes and get the help you and your spouse need can help you get the most out of marriage counseling.
+This willingness and desire to make changes and get the help you and your spouse need can help you get the most out of marriage counseling through available mental health services.

 To further understand why help for veteran couples can be such an important aspect of repairing your marriage and how some veterans’ issues in relationships may differ, it can be necessary to closely examine veterans’ issues and how they can impact couples.
-In the sections listed below, we will review why marriages involving military services and veterans tend to experience additional strain and aim to help you identify some of your issues in the process.
+In the sections listed below, we will review why marriages involving military services and veterans tend to experience additional strain.
+While online therapy serves as a great resource for couples, we will also share other available services to get the support you need.

 The effects of trauma on marital stress and mental health

-One of the most common mental disorders for veterans that can impact the whole family is PTSD or post-traumatic stress disorder.
-PTSD may reveal itself in several ways that can include avoiding certain triggers, reliving traumatic experiences, and experiencing negative thoughts and emotions that may result in acting out or lashing out at others.
+One of the most common mental disorders for veterans that can impact the whole family is PTSD.
+PTSD may reveal itself in several ways that can include avoiding certain triggers, reliving traumatic experiences, and experiencing negative thoughts, emotions, and feelings that may result in acting out or lashing out at another person.
+Seeking support through mental health services can greatly benefit both you and those you love.

 While it can be hard enough to cope with on your own, the impact of PTSD can often spread to the rest of the family and can be especially damaging to the spouse of the veteran.
-Besides picking up the habits of the individual who is living with PTSD and attempting to cope with a relationship that may be unstable and frightening at times, it has also been found that spouses can be more likely to develop their own mental health issues.
+Besides picking up the habits of the person who is living with PTSD and attempting to cope with a relationship that may be unstable and frightening at times, it has also been found that spouses can be more likely to develop their own mental health issues, affecting each person’s well-being.

 One study published in the New England Journal of Medicine analyzed the medical records of approximately 250,000 spouses of soldiers who had been deployed to areas such as Iraq and Afghanistan between 2003 and 2006, finding that prolonged and multiple deployments generally increased the risk of spouses developing anxious and depressive symptoms

-It should be mentioned that PTSD is not the only issue that partners can experience when it comes to veteran relationships.
+It should be mentioned that PTSD is not the only issue that partners can experience when it comes to veteran relationships, as people living with mental health issues may show it in a variety of ways.

 Concerns during and after deployment